-- A player tries to shoot the jack.
-His boule misses, hits the ground, and pops a large stone out of the terrain.
-The stone flips through the air and lands directly in front of the jack, hiding it. ► Is the jack dead?
-Or should the stone be removed?
+- A boule hits a large stone on the terrain.
+The stone pops up, flips through the air, and lands in front of the jack, hiding it. ► Is the jack dead, or should the stone be removed?

-- A player points a boule.
-As it rolls across the terrain it encounters a leaf.
-It pushes the leaf ahead of it as it continues to roll.
-When the boule finally stops, the leaf is sitting in front of the jack, hiding it. ► Is the jack dead?
-Or should the leaf be removed?
+- A pointed boule rolls across the terrain and encounters a leaf.
+The boule continues to roll, pushing the leaf ahead of it as it goes.
+When the boule finally comes to a stop, the leaf is sitting in front of the jack, hiding it. ► Is the jack dead, or should the leaf be removed?

-When these questions were discussed on the “Ask the umpire” Facebook group, the consensus was that in all of these cases the jack is hidden and dead.
-Presumably the commenters felt that Article 9 was the applicable article; two actually cited Article 9.
+When these questions were discussed on the “Ask the umpire” Facebook group, the consensus was that in all of these cases, the jack is hidden and therefore dead, as per Article 9.
+This is interesting.
+Article 9 is about “the displaced jack” and in none of these situations is the jack actually displaced.
+Why, then, was the consensus that Article 9 is the applicable rule?

-If something from outside the game comes onto the terrain and hides the jack from the player in the circle, then that alien thing should be removed.
+If something from outside the game comes onto the terrain and hides the jack from the player in the circle, then that foreign thing should be removed.

-The expression “something that doesn’t belong in the game” is of course quite loose.
+The expression “something from outside the game” is of course vague.
 But after years of playing, players have an instinctive feeling about what is part of the game and what is not.
 The jack is part of the game.
 The boules are part of the game.
 So is the surface of the terrain.
-Soft dirt in some areas of the terrain, partly-buried stones in the terrain, even leaves lying motionless on the surface of the terrain… these are all normal and familiar.
-They are parts of the terrain, and as such they are part of the game.
+Soft dirt in some areas of the terrain, partly-buried stones in the terrain, even leaves lying motionless on the surface of the terrain… these are all normal parts of the terrain, and of the game.
+In these three situations, a boule moved parts of the terrain, but in none of the situations did anything come onto the terrain from outside the game.